 How to become a Chartered Accountant after 12th Commerce

-What is a Chartered Accountant (CA) and his/her work:
+What is a Chartered Accountant (CA) and his/her work?

-What is a Chartered Accountant : A Chartered Accountant is a person apply for membership either by passing all three levels of examinations prescribed by ICAI and completing three years of practical training or by availing themselves of exemptions under mutual recognition agreements (MRAs).
+After 12th class, CA applies for membership either by passing all three levels of examinations prescribed by ICAI and completing three years of practical training(articleship) or by availing themselves of exemptions under mutual recognition agreements (MRAs).
 The Chartered Accountant’s profession is very popular among the youth.
 Seeing the growth, stability, and sophistication that the job profile brings, its popularity is well-spoken.

-1. Tax Accountant: A tax Accountant has a major role in aspects of running a business and helps to prepare corporate and personal income tax statements and formulate tax, from day-to-day VAT to share schemes. large corporations are looking for Chartered Accountants persons with skills in accounting and legal background in tax.
+1. Tax Accountant: A tax Accountant has a major role in aspects of running a business and helps to prepare corporate and personal income tax statements and formulate tax, from day-to-day VAT to share schemes.
+Large corporations are looking for Chartered Accountants persons with skills in accounting and a legal background in tax.
 While tax issues vary by sector.

 4. Budget Analysts: Budget analysts are responsible for developing and managing an organization’s financial plans.
 There are plentiful jobs in this area in the government and private industry.
 Besides quantitative skills, many budget analyst positions require superior people skills because of the negotiations involved in the work.

-5. Auditor: The auditor checks accounting ledgers and financial statements within corporations and government, and is the basis of much of accountancy practice.
+5. Auditor: The auditor checks accounting ledgers and financial statements within corporations and governments and is the basis of much of accountancy practice.
 Auditing work is becoming increasingly computerized and can rely on sophisticated random sampling methods.
-This area may involve considerable travel and allows you to work in a wide array of sectors, to get a great understanding of how money is being made and managed.
+This area may involve considerable travel and allows you to work in a wide array of sectors to get a great understanding of how money is being made and managed.

 How to become a Chartered Accountant and what are the ways for being a CA after 12th:

-Procedure to become a Chartered accountant after 12th
+Procedure to become a Chartered Accountant after 12th

-Register with the Institute of Chartered Accountants of India (ICAI) for the Common Proficiency Test (CPT) after passing the 10th class exams and take the exam after completing High School (Grade 12).
-For CPT there are four subjects that you have to test for: Accounts, Law, Economics, and Quantitative Analysis.
-A 200 marks exam in which you have to score 100 to be eligible to proceed means you have to achieve 50%.Also Read Article How can Student apply for CPT
+Register with the Institute of Chartered Accountants of India (ICAI) for the CA foundation (replaced with Common Proficiency Test or CPT) after passing the 10th class exams and take the exam after completing High School (Grade 12).
+For CA Foundation, there are four subjects that you have to test for: Accounts, Business Law, Business Economics, and Quantitative Aptitude.
+A 200-mark exam in which you have to score 100 to be eligible to proceed means you have to achieve 50%.
+Also, read the Article on how to apply for CA Foundation

-Step2 : Registration for Integrated Professional Competence Course (IPCC)
+Step 2: Registration for Integrated Professional Competence Course (IPCC)

-Helpful Tips : For pursuing Articleship, passing Group I of IPCC is essential
+Helpful Tips: For pursuing Articleship, passing Group I of IPCC is essential

 After slogging and clearing the IPCC exam came the Articleship.
-Articleship is a 3-year long internship that you have to complete along with the Final CA exam.
+Articleship is a 3-year-long internship that you have to complete along with the Final CA exam.
 In this, you have to work under a qualified CA for 3 years

 Articleship-training-in-CA-icai

-Step4 : Registration for CA Final Course:
+Step 4 : Registration for CA Final Course:

 ca-after-12th-commerce-stream.png

-So should you do it?:
+So, should you do it?:

 The course is spread over a minimum of 5 years and hence requires a significant investment of time.
 During these 5 years, only dedication and hard work can guarantee a fruitful outcome.